Brutal [Meta]Introduction to Dependent Types in Agda

 +-assoc₀ a b c = {!!}

-Goals appear as green holes in a buffer, pressing special key sequences while in a goal allows to ask Agda questions about and perform actions on a code.
-In this document “check me” in a goal means that this goal is not expected to be filled, it’s just an example.
+Goals are interactive “holes” in a buffer, pressing special key sequences (or calling agda2-* function via M-x) while inside a goal allows you to ask Agda questions about and perform actions on the code inside and around that goal.
+In this document “check me” in a goal means that that goal is not expected to be filled, it’s just an example.

-Placing the cursor in the goal above (the green hole in the text) and pressing C-c C-c a RET (case by a) gives (ignore changes to the name of a function and “check me”s everywhere):
+Placing the cursor in the goal above and pressing C-c C-c a RET (agda2-make-case, make case by a) gives (ignore changes to the name of a function and “check me”s everywhere):

 +-assoc₁ : a b c (a + b) + c ≡ a + (b + c)